How to Use Plumbing Auger?September 02 / 2021

 A clogged drain or toilet is among the most common plumbing issues.
 Ignored, this common and rather simple issue can become a big problem, causing slow drainage, water or sewage backups, and even damaged plumbing pipes.
 Fortunately, there are many solutions.
 Your friends here at Rooter Hero Plumbing of Phoenix offer professional drain cleaning, but this article will primarily focus on the plumbing auger and how to use it.
 We will also quickly review some of the other solutions and our thoughts on them.
-If you would like to schedule a professional drain cleaning or arrange an emergency dispatch, then feel free to call Rooter Hero Plumbing of Phoenix at any time.
+If you would like to schedule a professional drain cleaning in Phoenix or arrange an emergency dispatch, then feel free to call Rooter Hero Plumbing of Phoenix at any time.

 The Risk of Clogged Drains

 Drains are generally between an inch to two inches in diameter.
 This is enough to take care of basic waste and wastewater, but improper usage can cause problems.
 For instance, pouring used fats, oils, and greases into drains and even using bar soap can be problematic as these can harden and get stuck in the drain line, essentially narrowing the drains.
 Then, other debris such as hairs, food scraps, and dirt can get stuck in that area, building up larger blockages.

 The consequences include slow drainage and even water or sewage backups.
 Worse, the area around the blockage can accumulate still water, which can speed up rusting and corrosion.
 Eventually, you will be dealing with cracked and even burst pipes.

 The drain auger, also known as a drain snake, is specially designed to break through and remove blockages.
 You can typically purchase a drain auger at a local hardware store for roughly ten to twenty dollars, and using it is fairly simple.